 Views & Photo Ops From The Lion's Den

 Take a drive up to Fort Lewis College and visit the Lion's Den and snap a photo from the top of the mesa.
-This can also be access by a short hike from in town which is a relatively easy trail and great for kids.
-The Lion's Den trailhead is located at Chapman Hill Ice Skating rink at the dirt lot at the end of the rink.
+This can also be accessed by a short hike from town, which is a relatively easy trail and great for kids.
+The Lion's Den trailhead is located at Chapman Hill Ice Skating Rink at the dirt lot at the end of the rink.
 Lion's Den features an overlook of the Animas Valley and the La Plata Mountains.
-At the top there is a brick covered area.
+At the top, there is a brick-covered area.
 It's a great place to get a family photo to remember all your adventures in Durango.
-Lions Den is also right across from the Fort Lewis College recreation complex that is complete with a playground, covered picnic area, restroom and softball fields.
+Lions Den is also right across from the Fort Lewis College recreation complex, which is complete with a playground, covered picnic area, restroom, and softball fields.